RobAlexander/watt/README.md

 Reference pages are stored within the `ampere/pages` folder.
 Pages which are to be used in mutation testing, which include copies of the original pages and pages with the specified mutations applied are stored in the `run\pages` directory.

-Mutations are stored in the `ampere/mutations` directory.
-Mutations are stored with the mutation operator name as the filename and conform to the mutation specification.
+Mutators are stored in the `ampere/mutators` directory.
+Mutators are stored with the mutation operator name as the filename and conform to the mutator specification.